will-byrne-hp/find/docs/_customisation/widgets-dev-docs.md

     }
 }
 ```
-These values are passed in to the widget when it is initialised in the options parameter and stored as a variable on the view.
+These values are passed in to the widget when it is initialised, and stored as a variable on the view.
 For example the above would be accessed via:

 ```javascript
 initialize: function(options) {
     Widget.prototype.initialize.apply(this, arguments);